sjlu/CodeIgniter-Bootstrap/README.md

 You will need a proper web server that can run PHP 5.0 or higher.
 I will also suggest using a MySQL database, though you also encouraged to use other libraries that support a better database like MongoDB.

+###Built Around Heroku

+Everyone likes free hosting, especially one that easily scales.
+By design, a LAMP stack has a much higher scalability and availability than most technologies.
+There are some things that have been added to detect Heroku environments.

 ##Included Libraries

 You can load the several libraries included in CodeIgniter-Bootstrap.
 These libraries can be worked on an extended on through the directory `application/libraries`.
 You will also need to edit the configuration files for these SDKs, located at `application/config`.